jmriesen/rust-RSM/README.md

 - Lean how to efficiently test my code, and test my tests
 - Live with the code

-Some ideas seem really convenient at the start, but become a tangled mess later on.
+Some ideas seem really convenient at the start but become a tangled mess later on.
 Others seem overly verbose initially but pay off in the long run.
 One of the reasons I selected RSM for this porting project is because I knew it would be a large project, and I would have to live with any decisions I made.